skrey/yellow-extensions/source/meta/README.md

 This extension generates meta data for the [Open Graph protocol](http://ogp.me/).

 You can set `Title`, `Description`, `Image` and `ImageAlt` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of a page.
-You can configure further meta data in the HTML header, for example in file `system/layouts/header.html`.
+You can configure additional meta data in the HTML header, for example in file `system/layouts/header.html`.

 ## Example